Microsoft's Visual Studio is an integrated development

 The final button is the Preview Selected Items toggle button.
 When it is toggled to the on state and you click a file in the Solution Explorer the file will be opened in a Preview window.
 To turn this option off, just click the Preview Selected Items button to turn it off and the next time you click a file in the Solution Explorer it will not be show in a Preview window.
 Finally, just below the Solution Explorer Toolbar is the Search Box which allows you to type a filename, press Enter on the keyboard or click the Magnifying Glass icon, and all matching instances of that file name will be displayed in the Solution Explorer window.

 If you do not see the Solution Explorer window it may have been closed accidentally.
-In this case you need to open the View menu from the Visual Studio Menu bar and choose Solution Explorer from the list of options that appear to re-open it.
+In this case, you need to open the View menu from the Visual Studio Menu bar.
+Then choose Solution Explorer from the list of options that appear to re-open it.

 ⇑ Table of Contents